 Families whose income or assets exceed these limits may still qualify for Medicaid although it may be necessary to find financial or legal assistance to do so.
 Professional Medicaid planners can help potential applicants to arrange their financial assets so that they can qualify.
 Excess income and assets can be allocated into Qualified Income Trusts.
 Assets over the limits may be converted to non-countable assets.
-Families who are not confident they qualify, should contact a Medicaid planner in advance of filing application paperwork.
+Families that are not confident they qualify, should contact a Medicaid planner in advance of filing application paperwork.
 Learn more about this option.

-The range of services paid for by this waiver have been specifically chosen to help individuals remain living outside of nursing homes.
-Applicants are evaluated individually and, in addition to case management, their customized plan of services may include any of the following.
+The range of services that are paid for by this waiver have been specifically chosen to help individuals remain living outside of nursing homes.
+Applicants are evaluated individually, and in addition to case management, their customized plan of services may include any of the following.
 Certain services listed below can be consumer directed, most notably attendant / personal care.

 Although this waiver is available throughout the state, it is not an entitlement.
 More detailed information is available here.
 To learn more or apply for this waiver, one can call 1-888-673-0002 or contact their local Indiana Area Agency on Aging.
 The AAA will start the application process with a telephone interview.